 - first of all: use your own words - Please be aware that the supervisors (which will evaluate your protocol) already read dozens of other protocols.
 Hence, they will immediately recognize whether you have copied text from e.g. the Internet, which is considered to be a plagiarism and which will result in an immediate disqualification. - state the origin of each figure that is not made by yourself - the protocol should include the figures from the data reduction, however only one example of each type is needed in the main part of the protocol, additional figures should be attached as an appendix

-An example for a good, although not perfect, N2 protocol can be found here.
+An example for a good, although not perfect, N2 protocol can be found here (many thanks to Tomer Shenar and Christoph Guber for providing this file).

 From: https://polaris.astro.physik.uni-potsdam.de/wiki/ - OST Wiki